feature-engine/feature_engine/docs/about/roadmap.rst

 Vision
 ------

-At the moment, Feature-engine's functionality is tailored to cross-sectional or tabular data, mostly numerical or categorical.
-But we would like to extend its functionality to work with datetime, text and time series.
-In the following figure we show how we would like the overall structure of Feature-engine to look like:
+At the moment, Feature-engine's functionality is tailored to tabular data, with numerical, categorical, or datetime variables.
+We started supporting the creation of features for time series forecasting in 2022.

+But we would like to extend Feature-engine's functionality to work with text and time series, as well as, expand its current functionality for tabular data.

+In the following figure we show the overall structure and vision for Feature-engine:

 .. figure::  ../images/FeatureEnginePackageStructure.png
    :align:   center